Characters found in BanG Dream!.

 - Supporting Protagonist: A bunch of HHW's band story is from her perspective, but Kokoro is the band's leader and The Hero in it.

 - The Un Favourite: The amount of times Kokoro forgets who she is (to the point Misaki has menu dialogue wondering if she will be remembered that day) can certainly give the impression that she's this for the group.
+Her frustration over this gets played for drama during Hello!
+Happy World's second Band Story.

 The bassist for Hello, Happy World!.
 Energetic and sporty, her passion for sports carries over into her passion for her band.
 Although she's a tomboy in her hobbies, she also loves cute things.
 She cheerfully acts without thinking at times and tends to be on the same wavelength as Kokoro and Kaoru.
 Her family runs a butcher shop famous for their croquettes.